 eating cake working at CREEM.

-I spend some time in Woods Hole, MA (but I’m enjoying travelling around the USA; code) and in St Andrews, Scotland.
+I spend some time in Cambridge, MA (but I’m enjoying travelling around the USA; code) and in St Andrews, Scotland.
 I spend my spare time goofing around with computers, cooking, playing board games, beer, building electronic things, running and taking photos.